xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     public IEnumerable<ShipHistory> ShipHistories => _shipHistories;
 }
 ```
-The private field is a hash set collection where new `ShipHistory` records can be added, and the public property exposes the ship history collection as unmodifiable enumerable.
+The private field `_shipHistories` is a collection where new `ShipHistory` records can be added, and the public property `ShipHistories` exposes the ship history collection as unmodifiable enumerable.
 Now we can add a new test into `when_creating_new_ship`:
 ```c#
 [Test]
 public void ship_history_record_is_created_and_its_data_are_populated()